Railway upgrades in Salford

 A section of University Road West, near Salford Crescent station, will be closed during the project to allow the team to safely carry out the work.

-From 6 January 2025, a section of University Road West will be closed for around 12 months.
+The road was closed in January 2025 and will remain closed until February 2026.
 There will be a diversionary route in place to minimise local disruption and access to properties will be open at all times.

 Why is the work needed?